Turn-Based Strategy Role Playing Game: Turns by Unit

 - Get a Compass: One reason people play SRPGs as opposed to RPGs is they enjoy streamlined navigation.
 There is a world map and there are locations of interest.
 There is not a lot of wasted time or movement.
 Rhapsody got us lost in senseless mazes like caves.
 Save it for RPGs please.

 - That was Random: Abuse of the random encounter can destroy the enjoyment of a game.
 Final Fantasy Tactics limited them to stops on the world map.
 It was tough, but fair.
 It seems Rhapsody can lapse into a random (and meaningless) time-sinking encounter every time we sideways scroll to another screen.
 Ugh.

 - The (lack of) Tactics: This is a strategy role-playing game.
 Sometimes called a tactical role-playing game.
 Note the words “strategy” and “tactical”.
 We know the combat system was simplified for the target audience, but we saw little progression and got tired of mashing.
 An 11-year old Japanese girl might too.

-- Pies…: Sure, it is funny picking a certain spell to deal vicious damage to your enemies.
+- Pies…Pies?
+Sure, it is funny picking a certain spell to deal vicious damage to your enemies.
 You can choose candy, or flan, or pies.
-Yes, it sort-of makes sense for the property, however huge out-of-scale pie slices flying past the scree break the game reality.
+Yes, it sort-of makes sense for the property, however huge out-of-scale pie slices flying past the screen break the game continuity.
 It reinforced a sentiment like, “Oh, we are playing a silly video game.”

 Maybe you can explain to us what is fun about wandering around, lost in a maze, and subjected to random encounters?
 You have to keep exploring to find your way through, but every bit of exploration done opens up another random encounter.
 That was not fun.
 That was the opposite of fun.